Sexually Dominant Women and the Men Who Desire Them, Part I

 A Final Thought

 Like it or not, the dominatrix is a part of us.
 The black leather catsuit entered mainstream culture in the 1960s and remains.
-Strong, independent women capable of kicking a man’s butt like Catwoman or the more contemporary Lara Croft, are viewed as role models by many young girls worldwide.
-The Women’s Liberation Movement continues to wield influence as more and more females attend college, attain professional status, and/or pursue careers and economic independence.
+Strong, independent women capable of kicking a man’s butt like Catwoman, or the more contemporary Lara Croft, are viewed as role models by many young girls worldwide.
+The Women’s Liberation Movement continues to wield influence as more and more women attend college, attain professional status, and pursue careers and economic independence.
 Every movement has its price, but fetishism notwithstanding, perhaps the dominatrix has had more of an impact than most care to believe.